helium/longfi-platformio/platformio.md

  with the an example Helium network enabled application.

 To update the sample application created above:
-- open, within PlatformIO, your projects src/main.ccp file that was created by the wizard.
+- open, within PlatformIO, your projects src/main.ccp fileger Click on the Extensi that was created by the wizard.
 TODO: get link
 - replace the template main.cpp with the application found [here](https://github.com/helium/XXXXXXHeltec-CubeCell-Board/longfi-us915/longfi-us915.ino), copy and paste the entirety of it.